-Promoting good Mental Health & Emotional Wellbeing amongst all our girls is a central tenet of our school vision.
-We strongly believe that examination results are what students get; they do not define who they are and will play only a part in shaping who they become.
-From the curriculum we offer to the staffing and site developments we invest in, to how we set targets and even report on progress, we aim to do all we can to support, motivate and encourage our girls in all aspects of their development.
+Promoting good Mental Health & Emotional Wellbeing amongst all our girls is a central tenet of our school vision – and whilst we may not always make this intent obvious, it is at the very heart of all that we do.
+From the curriculum and extra-curricular opportunities we offer to the staffing and site developments we invest in; how we set targets, how we schedule tests and mock examinations, the tone of our communications, our unsung hero award programme and even how we report on progress, we aim to do all we can to support, motivate and encourage our girls in all aspects of their development.
 We believe that an outstanding education must deliver a balance between intellect and character.
 An outstanding education is not either/or.
 It is both.
 Our school climbing wall is a perfect example – we built this knowing full well it was unsuitable for GCSE PE!
 We did not build it for qualifications but for the chance to do something else, try something new, to just have fun.

-We are a happy school with a relaxed but purposeful atmosphere.
-Our curriculum is framed around developing intellect and character and whilst we aim to deliver outstanding academic results alongside traits such as resilience and self-confidence, we are equally concerned to promote a work hard/play hard balance in our girls that will enable them to achieve success whilst considering their own mental health & emotional well-being.
+So, we are a happy school with a relaxed but purposeful atmosphere.
+Our curriculum is framed around developing intellect and character and whilst we aim to deliver outstanding academic results alongside traits such as resilience and self-confidence, we are equally concerned to promote a work hard/play hard balance in our girls that will enable them to achieve success, at school and in the future, whilst considering their own mental health & emotional well-being.

 |It is well known that diet impacts on physical health but there is also evidence to suggest what we eat also affects are mental health and wellbeing.|

 |Sleep is as important to our health as eating, drinking and breathing!
 Poor sleep is linked to physical problems but also to mental health problems such as anxiety and depression.|